oracle/odpi/doc/src/private_structs/dpiOracleType.rst

 This private structure is used to identify the different types of Oracle data that the library supports.
 A list of these structures (defined as constants) can be found in dpiOracleType.c.
-The enumeration :ref:`dpiOracleTypeNum` is used to identify the structures.
+The enumeration :ref:`dpiOracleTypeNum<dpiOracleTypeNum>` is used to identify the structures.

 .. member:: dpiOracleTypeNum dpiOracleType.oracleTypeNum

-    Specifies the value from the enumeration :ref:`dpiOracleTypeNum` which identifies the type of data being represented.
+    Specifies the value from the enumeration
+    :ref:`dpiOracleTypeNum<dpiOracleTypeNum>` which identifies the type of data being represented.

 .. member:: dpiNativeTypeNum dpiOracleType.defaultNativeTypeNum

     Specifies the default native type that is associated with the Oracle type.
-    This will be one of the values from the enumeration :ref:`dpiNativeTypeNum`.
+    This will be one of the values from the enumeration :ref:`dpiNativeTypeNum<dpiNativeTypeNum>`.
 Some of the Oracle types are capable of being represented using multiple native types but most are capable of being represented only by one of them.

 .. member:: uint16_t dpiOracleType.oracleType